syedzabii/Dashboard-React/README.md

 ### **4. Batch Enrolment Quotas**

 - To prevent overcrowding in classes, set a **maximum quota** for each batch.
 Once a batch is full, students are placed on a waiting list or auto-assigned to the next available batch.

-This approach not only adds professionalism to the onboarding process but also gives you control over verifying student authenticity while efficiently managing the number of enrollments per class.

-Does this approach resonate with your vision?